sanjayk0508/sanjayk0508/README.md

 ## Hi, I am Sanjay!
 Great to see you here! 👋

 I'm a self-taught Front-end developer.
-Before teaching myself front-end development i was an UI/UX Designer at a $1.1 million funded retail startup.
+Before teaching myself coding i was a UI/UX Designer at a $1.1 million funded retail startup.
 I'm also into Open Source as well.
 <p align="center">